-Risk Moderate (2°C) emissions scenario Rating Environmental regulation Under a moderate emissions scenario, the short-term financial impacts of regulation diminish over time and High are ultimately offset by reduced production costs and enhanced market access.
-Social licence to operate & consumer aversion to unsustainable pro Under a moderate emissions scenario, the short-term financial impacts of regulation diminish over time and Low are ultimately offset by reduced production costs and enhanced market access
+Moderate (2°C) emissions scenario Risk Rating High (4°C) emissions scenario Risk Rating Environmental regulation Under a moderate emissions scenario, the short-term financial impacts of regulation diminish over time and are ultimately offset by reduced production costs and enhanced market access.
+High Under a high emissions scenario environmental regulation is rolled back to foster primary sector growth in the face of climate deterioration.
+Low Social licence to operate & consumer aversion to unsustainable products Under a moderate emissions scenario, the short-term financial impacts of regulation diminish over time and are ultimately offset by reduced production costs and enhanced market access.
+Low Under the high emissions scenario social licence steadily erodes over the short to medium term to become a substantial problem.
+High